benedictusalvian/helstrom/README.md

 Note: MOSEK requires an academic license to operate.
 Academic faculty, students or staff gets free license.
 [Apply for a license.](https://www.mosek.com/products/academic-licenses/)

-Alternatively, download the code as ZIP, extract it, and enter the folder.
+Alternatively, to contribute, download the code as ZIP, extract it, and enter the folder.
 Then, install the dependencies by typing the following command on your terminal:

 ```sh